Ombi-app/Ombi.Docs/docs/info/common-themes.md

 ## Hide Media Types

+**Note:**
-**Note:** You're basically hiding the ID of whatever tab you want to hide using a CSS tag.
+You're basically hiding the ID of whatever tab you want to hide using a CSS tag.
+This only works for V3 (legacy) builds, as V4 is no longer tabbed like this.

 === "TV Shows"